deceasedvector/portfolio/docs/writing-samples/jaredpeeler-energyhub-writing-assignment.md

 ---
-title: Flicksy Loops
+title: Tumblr Loops
 ---

-With **Flicksy Loops**, you can upload and share short videos (up to 90 seconds).
+With **Tumblr Loops**, you can upload and share short videos (up to 90 seconds).
 Create the Loops right in the app or upload them from your device.
-Share the Loops with your friends or post them to your **Flicksy Stream**.
+Share the Loops with your friends or post them to your followers.

 **On this page**